abroroo/til/React/useContext.md

-I found mysef googling a lot the same stuff like how to use `useContext` React hook.
+I found mysef gogling a lot the same stuff like how to use `useContext` React hook.

 So I decided to put it here.
 It is a simple code snippet that I can come back to whenever I need to brush up on this.